xamarin/xamarin-macios/tools/devops/device-tests/README.md

 * statusContext: The context of the tests.
 Used to pair the status of the tests with an execution context, for example 'VSTS iOS device tests'
 * testsLabels: The labels to pass to xharness to decide which tests to be executed.
 * disableProviCleanup: Special parameter that allows to clean up the cache used by the provisionator.
 * htmlReportStorage: The storage to be used for the html report.
-There are two sotrages available:
+There are two storages available:
     - xamarin-storage: Old storage used by xamarin, to be deprecated.
-    - vsdrops: New storage that uses azure blobs.
+    - vsdrop: New storage that uses azure blobs.

 ##### publish-html

-Conditional job that will be executed only when the pipeline has been configured to use the 'vsdrops' storage.
-If the storage selected is not 'vsdrops' this job is not executed.
-Its main task is to download the html report that was posted as a build artifact, upload it to vsdrops and create a browsable static webpage.
+Conditional job that will be executed only when the pipeline has been configured to use the 'vsdrop' storage.
+If the storage selected is not 'vsdrop' this job is not executed.
+Its main task is to download the html report that was posted as a build artifact, upload it to vsdrop and create a browsable static webpage.

-#### Parameters

 #### Variables